 Figure 8.22.4-1: Signalling procedure of intra-DU indirect path addition on top of direct path

-1. If the MP Remote UE is connected with the MP Relay UE using PC5 link, the Uu measurement configuration and measurement report signalling are performed between MP Remote UE and gNB-CU to evaluate relay link measurement and Uu link measurement.
-The MP Remote UE may report Uu measurement results of neighboring cells and a list of MP Relay UE L2 ID and cell ID of one or multiple candidate MP Relay UE(s).
+1. The Uu measurement configuration and measurement report signalling are performed between MP Remote UE and gNB-CU to evaluate relay link measurement and/or Uu link measurement.
+If the MP Remote UE is connected with the MP Relay UE using PC5 link, the MP Remote UE may report Uu measurement results of neighboring cells and a list of MP Relay UE L2 ID and cell ID of one or multiple candidate MP Relay UE(s).

 In case that the MP Remote UE is connected with the MP Relay UE using N3C link and the MP Relay UE is in RRC_CONNECTED state, the MP Remote UE reports at least the list of the C-RNTI and the cell ID of one or multiple candidate MP Relay UE(s).